tomasjurasek/tomasjurasek.github.io/_posts/2020-11-8-blob-storage-lifecycle-management.md

 #### Cool
 * Access to this tier of the blob can take some time
 * The blob must be stored for minimum 30 days
-* It Is used for the last backup or the not frequented blob
+* It is used for the last backup or the not frequented blob
 * $0,01 per month for GB

 #### Archive